hakxcore/Timepass/README.md

 # Timepass
 Automate your some sort of functions in Debian OS.

-Tool is in its process :).....
+Tool is in its process i mean progress :).....